popCoffee/YOLO-auto-train/README.md

 * The script will only handle one file at a time.
 If there are multiple folders with labled .txt files in them (for example Labels/001/, Labels/002/ ... etc) the script will need to be ran multiple times.
 Every time it runs, the script will place all .txt files into the ALLrecentJpgTxt folder.

-* Currently the script handles one class.
-This can be easily changed.
+* Currently the script handles one class per set.
+This can be easily changed; just run the script for each class to get multi-class labeling.

 * Batch number is 64.
 Better performing GPUs can take on 128 and so on.